chrischarlesgibson/work-day-scheduler/README.md

-# work-day-scheduler
+# Work-Day-Scheduler

 ## Description

 ---

-Work Day Scheduler is an application that allows the user toeffectively plan and manage their day.([Link to project found here](https://chrischarlesgibson.github.io/work-day-scheduler/)).
+Work Day Scheduler is an application that allows the user to effectively plan and manage their day.([Link to project found here](https://chrischarlesgibson.github.io/work-day-scheduler/)).

 ## Usage